-In evaluating prospective acquisition targets, the Company conducts thorough due diligence which encompasses, among other things, meetings with incumbent management and key employees, document reviews, interviews of customers and suppliers, inspection of facilities, as well as a review of financial, operational, legal and other information that is made available to the Company.
-The Company may also utilise the Co-Sponsors' and the Directors' operational and capital planning experience.
-The time required to select and evaluate a target company or business and to structure and complete an acquisition, or the costs associated with this process, are not currently ascertainable with any degree of certainty.
+In evaluating prospective acquisition targets, the Company conducted thorough due diligence which encompassed, among other things, meetings with incumbent management and key employees, document reviews, interviews of customers and suppliers, inspection of facilities, as well as a review of financial, operational, legal and other information that is made available to the Company.
+The Company also utilised the Directors' operational and capital planning experience.